Summary

 When I first understood this, I thought wouldn’t it be nice if, instead

-, one could write something like if not break:
+of using else:, one could write something like if not break: which

 uses only existing Python keywords.